mikeorr/Unipath/README.rst

 ..
 [1] The Python method is too dumb; it can end a prefix in the middle of a
+       [The rest of this footnote has been lost.]
 ..
 [2] Closest equivalent is ``p.split_root()`` for approximate equivalent.
 ..
 [3] More convenient alternatives exist.
 ..
 [4] Inconvenient constants; not used enough to port.